Disappearance of Patricia Spencer and Pamela Hobley

-Patricia Ann Spencer (born January 10, 1953) and Pamela Sue Hobley (born May 24, 1954) were two American teenagers who went missing on Halloween, Friday, October 31, 1969, in Oscoda, Iosco County, Michigan after presumably committing truancy together, as they had both been seen walking in each other's company shortly before.
+Patricia Ann Spencer (born January 10, 1953) and Pamela Sue Hobley (born May 24, 1954) were two American teenagers who went missing on Halloween, Friday, October 31, 1969, in Oscoda, Iosco County, Michigan, after presumably committing truancy together, as they had both been seen walking in each other's company shortly before.
 The pair were aged 16 and 15, respectively, and "were not considered friends" at the time they disappeared.
 Their bodies were never recovered, yet authorities believe that both of their lives had ended with homicide.

+Backgrounds

 Patricia Spencer

 Patricia Ann "Patty" Spencer was 16 at the time she went missing, born on January 10, 1953.
-She was estimated to be between 5'3"-5'4" tall and weighed between 120 and 145 pounds.
-Her eyes were blue, her hair was brownish-blond, and she wore glasses, although she didn't have them on October 31.
+She was estimated to be between 5 feet 3 inches and 5 feet 4 inches tall and weighed between 120 and 145 pounds.
+Her eyes were blue, her hair was brownish-blond, and she wore glasses, although she did not have them on October 31.
 When last seen, she wore a brown pullover with a matching skirt and a pair of high-heeled shoes.
 A jacket with a "gray and green plaid" design and a necklace decorated with a peace sign was also in her possession.
 She had at least one known scar, due to a dog attack on one of her legs.